secvisogram/csaf-cms-backend/documents/architecture-decisions.md

       are deleted.
 A new element is created with the default summary "Initial Publication".
 The text must be configurable.
   - Post 1.0.0
-    - A new revision history element is created at createNewVersion.
+    - A new revision history element is created at `createNewVersion`.
-    - This is always updated until the next publish and the Current Release Date is set as date.
+    - The date of this element is set to the current date.
+    - Succeeding edits will update this revision history element until the next publication.
     - The summary can be customized by the user when saving in the modal window.
 The user can also set a "Legacy Version of the Revision" in the modal window.
+    - Workflow status changes will not add text to the revision history element's summary.
     - In the Wizzard, the list of Revision History Items can no longer be edited.
 The fields are grayed out and the user gets a hint that he can only edit it when saving.